ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 Returns the sectional stiffness values for a given matrix.

-These are EA, GJ, GAx, GAy, EIx, EIy.
+These are EA, GJ, GAx, GAy, EIx, and EIy.
 Use get_transformed_sectional_properties_matrix to transform the stiffness matrix into the desired coordinate system and format.

 * **Parameters:**